Top Tips for Booking Hostels (Experience from Years of Backpacking)

 Travel lock

 A travel lock can be used for your locker in a dorm, or for your backpack’s zippers.
 Better yet, bring two locks!
-A backpack like my Tortuga Laptop Backpack has zippers that accommodate a travel lock, so look for a bag like this.
+Look for a backpack that has zippers that accommodate a travel lock.

 Travel towel